 Candidate persona: what it is and how to create the profile of the ideal candidate

-It happens, or at least it should happen, even in the world of recruitment: every HR, before starting any selection process for a company, should understand who its candidate persona is.
+In the world of recruitment, before starting any selection process for a company, the HR team should understand who its candidate persona is.
 Let’s try to understand what talent acquisition is and how it improves.

 Candidate persona: What it is and what it is for